nPod: A living-learning community for pre-nursing

 What are the benefits of living in nPOD?

-Students living in nPOD will receive tons of support from peers, faculty, and staff in Nielsen Hall.
+Students living in nPOD will receive tons of support from peers, faculty, and staff in the Langrock Suites.
 You’ll receive assistance from an nPOD faculty advisor.
 You’ll also:

 Develop an instant network for support from peers and nursing faculty members.